 In this example, there are two hosts that are listed as h2, however, the host that is still connected to the Druva Cloud is host h1.
 To resolve this issue, re-register the host h1 that is listed as host h2 with a new re-registration token.
-After you re-register the host, you can see that the host h1 is now listed correctly on the Phoenix Management Console.
+After you re-register the host, you can see that the host h1 is now listed correctly on the Hybrid Workloads Management Console.
 After you re-register the host h1, select the disconnected host h2 and re-register it with a new re-registration token.
 After you re-register the host h2 with the correct activation token:

 - Both the hosts are connected to the Druva Cloud

 - Both the hosts are listed properly with the backup jobs running as expected

 Failed to create application-consistent backup recovery points on Hyper-V host Windows Server 2019 with the guest operating server Windows Server 2012

 The creation of the production checkpoint on Hyper-V Guest OS Windows Server 2012 fails for the older version of Integration Services.
 For older version of Integration Services, the Progress logs shows the following details: